 David Dunstedter (2018)

-Art – As an Art team member, you’ll assist our artists in creating physical art installations that will transform spaces throughout the festival footprint.
-Must apply EARLY and be available for 40 hrs during the months leading up to the Fest.
-It’s helpful if you’re handy with power tools.
+Art – As an Art team member, you’ll assist some of our artists in creating physical art installations that will transform spaces throughout the festival footprint.
+Other duties involve loading, unloading, hanging, mounting and securing the artwork in the exhibition spaces before the festival and deinstalling the artwork after the festival.
+Must apply early and be available for 40 hrs during the months leading up to the Fest.

 Audio Tech – The Audio Tech Crew creates the sonic experience of the festival, so if you take tech seriously and have experience at the helm of a multi-channel soundboard, we’re interested.
 AUDIO experience is REQUIRED to be part of the tech team, so please list yours in the Skills and Abilities section.

-Booze – Be part of the team that serves drinks to filmmakers and festival goers alike!
+Booze – Be part of the team that serves drinks to filmmakers and festgoers alike!
 You must have a Missouri bartending license and include a description of your bartending experience to be considered for this team.

 Box Office – Provide festival-worthy customer service to passholders and ticket buyers at our bustling Box Office.
 Must love helping people and answering questions with a smile.
 Job often includes being on your feet for long periods of time.
 Customer service, retail, and/or cash register experience preferred.